-- We evaluated the design and implementation of the controls that the Bank has set for the liability calculations related to the pension plan. - We assessed whether there have been any significant changes in actuarial assumptions, methods and underlying regulations used in calculations. - We evaluated the significant changes during the period in pension plan benefits, plan assets or membership profiles which affect liabilities. - We involved our own actuarial specialist to assess the appropriateness of the actuarial assumptions and calculations. - We evaluated whether the plan assets are adequate to cover the Pension Plan liabilities, under the methods and assumptions used including the effects of COVID-19. - We evaluated the adequacy of the consolidated financial statements' disclosures, including disclosures of key assumptions, judgements and sensitivities.
+- We evaluated the design and implementation of the controls that the Bank has set for the liability calculations related to the pension plan. - We assessed whether there have been any significant changes in actuarial assumptions, methods and underlying regulations used in calculations. - We evaluated the significant changes during the period in pension plan benefits, plan assets or membership profiles which affect liabilities. - We involved our own actuarial specialist to assess the appropriateness of the actuarial assumptions and calculations. - We evaluated whether the plan assets are adequate to cover the Pension Plan liabilities, under the methods and assumptions. - We evaluated the adequacy of the consolidated financial statements' disclosures, including disclosures of key assumptions, judgements and sensitivities.